 The Zurich Chamber Singers

-Christian Erny is a passionate pedagogue and lecturer for piano at the Basel University School of Music and the Pedagogical Seminary Kreuzlingen.
-As a guest he has taught at the Renaissance Arts Academy in Los Angeles and at the Collegio Suizo in Santiago de Chile.
+A passionate and sought-after pedagogue, Erny teaches a large piano class at the Hochschule für Musik Basel and is head of the precollege music program at the Pedagogical and Artistic Seminary in Kreuzlingen.
+He has also taught as a guest at the Renaissance Arts Academy in Los Angeles and at the Collegio Suizo in Santiago de Chile.

 Dr. Emanuel Signer, from Winterthur, studied musicology and English literature at the University of Zurich.
 In 2019 he received his PhD in Music from the University of Cambridge and Queens’ College, Cambridge, with a thesis on Italian music printing in late 16th and early 17th century Italy.
 Further studies took him to the Zurich University of the Arts (CAS Organ) and to the teaching diploma for Matura schools at the University of Zurich.